How to Ace Your VCE Biology Exam

 Understand the syllabus command words

 Words like “explain,” “describe,” and “discuss” have specific meanings in the exam.
-Make sure you understand what is required for each type of question and tailor your responses accordingly.
+Make sure you understand what you need to include in each type of question.

 Practise data interpretation